openstack/python-openstackclient/doc/source/cli/plugin-commands/index.rst

 .. # the murano docs cause warnings and a broken docs build
 .. # .. list-plugins:: openstack.application_catalog.v1
 .. #   :detailed:

-.. tripleo
-.. # tripleoclient is not in global-requirements
-.. # list-plugins:: openstack.tripleoclient.v1
-.. #   :detailed: